WillBill84/Homework_week2/README.md

 There is a recent photo, my name and a short description.
 I decided to add a portfolio button to guide the user to the portfolio section to highlight my recent work.

 There is an about section that gives a brief description about me and my background.
 The portfolio section has a few recent examples of my work.
-Each thumbnail has a hover state that holds the Title and description of each project and link to the live site when clicked.
+Each thumbnail has a hover state, a Title, a description of each project and link to the live site when clicked.
-The contact section at the bottom of the page holds a form and allows users to send a message and get in touch with me.
+The contact section at the bottom of the page holds a form for users to send a message and get in touch with me.

 The site is responsive and works across all screen sizes, on phones the portfolio images and contact section stack and go full width.
 ```